ribasco/ucgdisplay/README.md

 ### Limitations

 ---
-* This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession (Donations welcome :D)
+* This library is guaranteed to work on the Raspberry Pi, but I cannot guarantee that it would work on other ARM based devices (e.g. Asus Tinker Board etc) as I only have Raspberry Pi in my possession.
-* As of this writing (10/17/2018), only the display drivers are available.
-The UI framework is still under development.
 * Only full buffer mode is supported on the graphics display driver.
 Page buffer mode is not available.
-* The glcd library does not utilize Pi4j for device communication.
-It is directly interfaced with the JNI native library which makes use of the Wiring Pi library internally, so the Wiring Pi library is required to be installed on your ARM device.
-* The glcd library only supports monochrome devices, hence colored display devices are not supported.
+* Colored graphics lcd devices are not supported.
+This is because u8g2 only supports monochrome displays.
-* Since the glcd library is only a wrapper of u8g2, please do not ask me to implement display controllers that are not yet available on u8g2 or in this library.
-Please forward your request to oliver (author of the u8g2 library) and I will make the necessary changes on my end.
-* The native library should work for Linux and Windows OS, but does not yet offer support for Mac OS.
-(Note: This is only applicable for those who intend to use the driver in virtual mode only).

 ### Known Issues/Troubleshooting